UpendraSurya/Python-Practice-Questions/Python OOPs/README.md

-Certainly!
-Below is a template for your README file on GitHub:

----

 # Python OOP Concepts: Inheritance and Abstraction

 This repository contains a set of Python exercises focusing on object-oriented programming (OOP) concepts, particularly inheritance and abstraction.